eloots/Pi-Akka-Cluster/exercise_060_cluster_base/README.md

 # Demonstrate Akka Cluster Weakly-Up members

-This exercise is a duplicate of the `cluster_weakly_up` exercise but implemented in Akka Typed.
+This exercise is a duplicate of the `cluster_weakly_up` exercise (implemented using the Akka Classic API's), but implemented using the Akka Typed API's.

 When a node tries to join the cluster while one or more other nodes are already up but unreachable, the leader will move the new node from `Joining` to `WeaklyUp`